Geonovum/ogc-api-testbed/docs/docs/setup/platform.md

 The project contains contains components to bootstrap, configure and maintain a remote deployment of an OGC API web-service stack using modern "DevOps" tooling.

-## design principles
+## Design Principles

 The main design principles are:

+* starting point is an empty VPS/VM with Ubuntu and root (key) access
 * any action on the server/VM host is performed from a client host
-* i.e. no direct access/login to/on the server/VM, only maybe for problem solving
+* i.e. no direct access/login to/on the server/VM is required, only for problem solving
 * remote actions can be performed manually or triggered by GitHub Workflows
 * all credentials (passwords, SSH-keys, etc) are secured
-* operational stack instances for "production" (stable) and "sandbox" (playground)
+* two operational stack instances 1) production, *"Stable"* and 2) playground, *"Sandbox"*

 ## Components